The 3 Dimensions of Color

 Saturation: This is the colorfulness of the color independent of its luminance.
 It is the redness of the red or the blueness of the blue.
 An undersaturated red looks washed out, whereas an oversaturated red will appear as a deep crimson.
 Saturation is depicted on the CIE chart by the distance of the color from the reference white point at the center of the triangle.
 If a color is too close to white then it is undersaturated.
 If a color is too far from white and closer to the outer boundary of the gamut, then it is oversaturated.

-Luminance: This is the luminance of the color, literally how bright it is.
+Luminance: The luminance of the color is literally how bright it is.
 This is the characteristic of color that is not depicted on the CIE chart at all.
 Thus, we need some other method to portray this.
 A standard bar chart is well suited for this task.

 The luminance of the color is not a fixed property like xy coordinates on a graph.
 The xy coordinates can be used to describe the saturation or hue of a color, but not its luminance.
 For that, we use the uppercase Y symbol.
 The luminance of any color is generally understood as a proportional relationship.
 Specifically, it is relationship between the luminance of the color and reference white at the same level of stimulus.
 The established HD reference for this is: